bnelson7/full_stack_project/README.md

     json.partial! "api/users/user", user: comment.author
 end
 ```
 On the front end I recursively map over the component before rendering.
-The component initially render all of the top level
+The component initially renders all of the top level
-comments or parent comments and subsequently renders the replies depending on whether the user has clicked the view replies
+comments or "parent comments" and subsequently renders the replies depending on whether the user has clicked the view replies
 button.

 ```javascript